 So what to make of this?

 I think what atheists like to say is “I can be moral, too”.
 That’s not interesting.
-What is interesting is whether it is rational for you to be moral when things start to get a bit uncomfortable.
-When I look at the adultery of Dawkins, the polyamory of Carrier, the divorces of Shermer and Atkins, etc. I am not seeing anything that really wows me.
+What is interesting is whether it is rational for you to be moral when doing the right thing sets you back.
+When I look at the adultery of Dawkins, the polyamory of Carrier, the divorces of Shermer and Atkins, etc. I am not seeing anything that really wows me about their ability to do the right thing when it was hard for them to do it.
 They all deny free will of course, and think that trying to resist temptation is a waste of time.
-What difference would it make if they did, anyway – there’s no afterlife on atheism.

 Wallace explains how the awareness of free will and moral choices caused him to turn away from atheism, in this blog post.